githubhash01/Thesis/README.md

 │       │── finger/                # Data for finger experiment
 │
-│── mjx/                           # Clone of the `mjx_fitted_iteration` repository from the research group
+│── mjx/                           # Clone of the `mjx_fitted_iteration` repository from the research group │── Report                         # Contains the final report for the project │── README.md                      # Project overview and instructions
 ```

 ## Components